India

 Tourists and locals alike enjoy spending time on Marina Beach in Chennai

-Tourists and locals alike enjoy spending time on Marina Beach in Chennai © Mousumi Roy
+Tourists and locals alike relax and revel on the sunlit sands of Marina Beach. © Mousumi Roy

 A coconut vendor sits beside his large heap of produce at Chennai’s Farmers’ Marke

-A coconut vendor sits beside his large heap of produce at Chennai’s Farmers’ Market © CRS PHOTO
+A coconut vendor proudly displays his heap of fresh produce at Chennai’s Farmers’ Market. © CRS PHOTO

 A family of vendors prepare their vegetables for sell at the Farmers’ Market in Chennai